Manoob2408/Ball-Game/README.md

 ------------------------------------------------------Ball Game--------------------------------------------------------------

-Implemented in html, css and javascript, floating Balls is a nice game that you play with your frind and your objective is breaking more retangles than him/her!
+Implemented in html, css and javascript, floating Balls is a nice game that you play with your friends.
+Your objective is breaking more rectangles !

 Your ball has a different color from your friend's.